Noovolari/leapp/README.md

 — **services**

-Services are used to define the logic behind our client and are called by the actual components when they need it.
+**Services** are used to define the logic behind the client and are called by the actual components when they need it.
 All services extends the **NativeService** one as it allows to access Electron specific libraries and methods inside Angular application.
 A simple one:

 - ExecuteService